30 Great Examples of Mobile App Design

 Sure there’s color theory, setting type, and maintaining grids, but there’s so much more to consider when the device changes.

 Tomas is a freelance designer and the co-author of Mobile Design Book.
-As we’ll mention at the end of the post, he’s available to hire for your mobile app design project.

 In this article I would like to share some examples of great mobile app designs.
 Specifically, the elements that come together to make a great app.